vision-zjweu/compv.github.io/docs/hw6.md

 5.   *(5 points)* {{ report }} <span class="report">Please include the best picture (after parameter tuning) of your RGB prediction, depth prediction, and groud truth figure for different view points. </span>

 We can now render the NeRF from different viewpoints.
-If everything implemented correctly, your rendered results from camera pose #40 will be similar to Fig. 3.
+The predicted image should be pretty similar to the ground truth but it may have less clarity.

 # Tasks Checklist